 Is it possible to lock up private belongings at the camp?

 Yes.
-In connection to our general accommodation (in the School Area and at the Marina), there are several metal lockers available.
+In connection to our general accommodation (in the School Area and at the Marina) and in our Cloak Room in front of Folkets Hus, there are several metal lockers available.
 If you want to make use of one of them, please bring a padlock and feel free to lock up and store your belongings.
 If you need to buy a padlock, please visit the Lindy Hop Shop.
 Please always consider sharing a locker with some other people because there are not enough lockers for each and everyone at the camp.

 Information and Feedback